hazelgrove/patterns-agda/README.md

 ## Deviations from the Paper

 To avoid obsfucating the core idea of our approach, a few benign technical details are supressed on paper, but must be explicitly handled in the mechanization here.
 We also require a few small changes to support Barendregt's convention.
 Explicitly, these deviations are as follows:
 - Exhaustiveness and redundancy checking are given as separate judgements, rather than included as part of type assignment.
-While this is useful in its own right, it is in fact required to avoid positivity issues.
+While this is useful in its own right, we require it here to avoid some (morally-irrelevant) positivity issues.
 See the comments in [statics-core.agda](statics-core.agda) for a more extensive explanation.
+- To support the separate exhaustiveness and redundancy checking, the rule typing judgement is split into three distinct judgements, each of which tracks a subset of the information in the on-paper rule typing judgement.
+Specifically, type assignment uses a variant which does not check non-redundancy, exhaustivness checking uses a variant which checks neither non-redundancy nor the types of branch targets, and redundancy checking uses a variant which does not check the type of branch targets.
+Again, see [statics-core.agda](statics-core.agda).
 - Rather than simply tracking the type of each expression hole, we also include substitution environments and hole-closures à la [Hazelnut Live](https://arxiv.org/pdf/1805.00155.pdf).
 This does not affect the theory, but will eventually be required to support live programming, so we include it here with future development in mind.
-- Each hole typing context Δ is separated into a pair Δ , Δp where Δ is used for expression holes (tracking types and hole closures) and Δp is used for pattern holes (tracking types).
+- Each hole typing context Δ is separated into a pair Δ , Δp where Δ is used for expression holes (tracking types and hole closures) and Δp is used for pattern holes (tracking only types).
 - To avoid an issue related to Barendregt's convention, the ITSuccMatch transition rule does not immediately apply substitutions.
 Instead, it wraps the target of the match with appropriate lambdas and applications, separating these substitutions into multiple evaluation steps.
 - Match expressions require a type ascription on the scrutinee.
 - The match judgement e ▹ p ⊣ θ and may-match judgement e ? p require a type ascription on e, as well as on each substituted expression emitted in θ.